Not all MSPs are created equal. Here are ten signs it may be time to find a new Managed Services Provider.

 10. Your MSP support team needs constant guidance and direction

 This is a mixed bag because each organization approaches outsourced support differently.
-Some want a MSP that provides technical fixes and strictly follows the direction of the client (reactive more than proactive).
-Basically, the MSP is the man-power that responds and resolves issues when they arise.
+Some want an MSP that provides technical fixes and strictly follows the direction of the client (reactive more than proactive).
+Basically, the MSP is the manpower that responds to and resolves issues when they arise.